lewagon/dotfiles/00-Setup/01-Submit-your-code/README.md

 ## Tips & Resources

+If you are done with your computer setup and the excercises, have a look at these resources:

 * [git cheat sheet](http://rogerdudler.github.io/git-guide/files/git_cheat_sheet.pdf)
 * [interactive cheat sheet](http://www.ndpsoftware.com/git-cheatsheet.html)
 * Watch [this TED conference](http://www.ted.com/talks/clay_shirky_how_the_internet_will_one_day_transform_government.html) on how to use git/Github for usual projects (non-dev)
+* Read and practise all of this tutorial: [Learn Enough Command Line to Be Dangerous](http://www.learnenough.com/command-line/)